sch-sdgs/SDGSValidation/docs/usage.rst

 * pysam
 * json2html

-You will also need v2.17.0 of BEDtools and v? sambamba, bcftools and vt.
-The path to the bin directory should be in the PATH variable:
+You will also need v2.17.0 of BEDtools and v0.6.3 of sambamba, v1.3.1 of bcftools and vt.
+The path to the bin directory for each of these should be in the PATH variable:

 .. code-block:: bash